chaseleantj/gpt-prompts/README.md

 Copy and paste the following prompt into Chat-GPT.
 Make sure that you have Code Interpreter enabled.

-You also need to upload a PNG image.
+You also need to upload an image, preferably one with a single subject and a black background.

 ```
 I want to apply the disintegration effect from Avengers to this image.
 Can you help me with it?
 Provide me with a link to download the video generated.
 Use the code below: